polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

 ## Install `cargo-contract` CLI Tool

-`cargo-contract` is a command-line tool which you will use to build, deploy, and interact with your ink! contracts.
+`cargo-contract` is a command-line tool that you will use to build, deploy, and interact with your ink! contracts.

 Note that in addition to Rust, installing `cargo-contract` requires a C++ compiler that supports C++17.